XMZhangAI/Seeker/README.md

 Discussing and Execuvating...

 [Aug 8, 2024] We formally create the sharing software project and overleaf paperwork.
 Also, set contribution to all of us, Zhang xuanming, Chen yuxuan and Chen Yonghang.
+[Aug 23,2024] CEE-base(version3),with more specific scenario defination and first-round experiments; Baselines experiments.[All in Code-Slice Level: ExceptionEval-base]; Also, have a discussion with Dr.Jia Li
+[ToDo,End annouce] Yuxuan: Fine-grid(Code-attribute-based)property; Optimazing methods from theory.[We should make pure Coverage to about 90%, then punish False Postives and extend to repo-level and HumanEval&SWE-Bench]
+Yonghang: Related works including empiricals, providing with theory(test the relevance with vulnerability series); Benchmark interface with repo-level and HumanEval&SWE-Bench; Fine-tuning baseline(SFT,alignment)[switching]

 ## Outline
 - [ExceptionCoder](#exceptioncoder)